 size_t Len = url->Length();

 char *Data = new char[Len+1];

 wcstombs_s( &Len, Data, Len+1, url->Data(), Len );

-In Apple is it one call (message) to the NSString object and your done.
+In Apple, is it one call (message) to the NSString object and you are done.
 Yeah!!!

 char* Data = [url UTF8String];